TL;DR: Key Highlights

 13. Hike the Monk’s Trail to Wat Pha Lat

 This is one of the classic nature-focused things to do in Chiang Mai.
 The Monk’s Trail starts near Chiang Mai University and winds upward through the forest until it reaches Wat Pha Lat.
 The path is shaded, peaceful, and full of birdsong.
 The earthy smell, the crunch of dried leaves under your feet, and the sound of distant waterfalls make it feel far removed from the city.
 Many locals hike it at sunrise for cooler temperatures and a calm start to the day.
-If you want a longer adventure, you can continue the hike all the way to Doi Suthep, though it gets steeper after Wat Pha Lat.
+If you want a longer adventure, you can continue the hike all the way to Doi Suthep Temple, though it gets steeper after Wat Pha Lat.

 14. Sticky Waterfalls (Bua Tong)